eddy-bryan/terminal-to-do/README.md

 BUGS:

-dates for new tasks could be added in the past tense used date method from the datetime module to check if parsed_date is in past tense
+dates for new tasks could be added in the past tense fix - used date method from the datetime module to check if parsed_date is in past tense

-no way of exiting or cancelling when not in main menu

-multiple tasks can be added with the same task name added additional validation step to check if a task already exists with the same name before allowing the user to create a new task
+multiple tasks can be added with the same task name fix - added additional validation step to check if a task already exists with the same name before allowing the user to create a new task

-tasks are not being removed from tasks worksheet before being added to completed tasks
+when using the delete task and complete task functions the user is asked to provide a valid task name when an incorrect name is provided, but is then redirected back to the main menu again. fix - incorporated a while loop

+when a used selects to delete a task from the completed tasks worksheet, the show tasks function does not work due to the space in the user input. fix - used .replace(" ", "_")

+manu menu is printed twice when an invlid action is input

 if a user creates a task called cancel it cannot be deleted or completed

-when using the delete task and complete task functions the user is asked to provide a valid task name when an incorrect name is provided, but is then redirected back to the main menu again.

-manu menu is printed twice when an invlid action is input

 to add

-delete tasks
-cancel option
+make cancel option into its own function? add docstrings and comments!!! consolidate code